global-vmware/vcd_vapp_vm_media_boot/README.md

-# Virtual Application Boot from Media VM Terraform Module
+# Virtual Application VM Terraform Module that will boot a Virtual Machine from an ISO Media Source

 This Terraform module will deploy Virtual Machines into an existing Virtual Application (vApp) that is in a VMware Cloud Director (VCD) Environment.
 This module can be used to provision new Virtual Machines into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.